TheCre8tor/thecre8tor/README.md

 ### 🧠 About Me

-I’m a backend-focused Software Engineer with 4+ years of experience designing and implementing **high-performance systems** in the fintech and infrastructure space.
-My core expertise lies in the **Rust programming language**, particularly with frameworks like **Actix Web** and **SQLx**.
+I'm a backend-focused Software Engineer with over 4 years of experience designing and implementing high-performance systems in the fintech and infrastructure space.
+My core expertise lies in the **Rust programming language** (Actix Web, Axum, SQLx, Tokio) and **Node.js with TypeScript** (NestJS, Express).

 I specialize in:
-- ✳️ Scalable microservices architecture (Rust, TypeScript)
+- ✳️ Scalable microservices and distributed systems (Rust, TypeScript)
 - 🧮 SQL performance tuning and zero-downtime migrations
 - 🧭 Domain-Driven Design and Clean Architecture
 - 🔐 Security, observability, and resilient design patterns

-I currently work as a **Senior Software Engineer at Aella MFB**, where I lead system design, performance optimization, and engineering best practices for business-critical services.
+I currently work as a **Senior Software Engineer at Aella MFB**, where I lead system design, performance optimization, and engineering best practices across business-critical services.

 ---